techtile-by-dramco/experiments/04_backscatter_communication/testbed_experiment/README.md

 ## High level measurement setup

-The techtile transceivers should be transceivers should be categorized into two types of implementation.
+The techtile transceivers should be categorized into two types of implementation.
 A part of the SDR's should transmit a continuous carrier signal with a random phase (adaptive single-tone?), another part should receive the backscattered signal. \
 Proposal:
 * ☝️ceiling tiles☝️--> generating the carrier wave to enable backscattering (and/or to provide initial access energy)
 * 👈left and right walls👉 --> try to demodulate the signals